-On-premise deployment ensures that organizations never have to worry about how their data and metadata are being handled because it never leaves their premises.
+On-premise deployment ensures that organizations never worry about how their data and metadata are handled because it never leaves their premises.

 3. Offer decentralized and interoperable communications

-The government, the public sector, and defense industries consist of numerous independent organizations that collaborate on project-basis.
-To enable efficient yet secure communication between independent parties, organizations need to establish decentralized and interoperable communication.
+The government, the public sector, and defense industries comprise numerous independent organizations collaborating on project-basis.
+Organizations must establish decentralized and interoperable communication to enable efficient, secure communication between independent parties.

-Interoperability ensures that employees from different organizations can communicate with users on other platforms, thus allowing everyone to use the software they want to.
+Interoperability ensures that employees from different organizations can communicate with users on other platforms, thus allowing everyone to use the software they want.
 The preferred way to establish federated communication is via Matrix protocol.

 Supporting digital transformation in finance

-Trends in Financial Services (FinServ) show the need to improve customer-facing services: with the use of blockchain technology and further digitization of core business, one of the main differentiating factors for finance institutions in the future will be the quality of the customer service they deliver.
+Trends in Financial Services (FinServ) show the need to improve customer-facing services: with blockchain technology and further digitization of core business, one of the main differentiating factors for financial institutions in the future will be the quality of the customer service they deliver.

 This also drives the need for better internal collaboration while ensuring ethical walls between departments.

-Due to the exchange of sensitive customer data, financial organizations need to enable secure internal collaboration while securely supporting their customers on digital channels.
+Due to the exchange of sensitive customer data, financial organizations must enable secure internal collaboration while securely supporting their customers on digital channels.